This simple and savory Quinoa-Stuffed Acorn Squash is easy-to-make and filled with nutritious ingredients!

 So that I don’t spend all of my money trying out restaurants here, I’ve purchased a good amount of local produce (plus visited a WholeFoods, so sue me) and have been cooking pretty frequently.
-One of the easiest meals to make, without repurchasing all of your favorite pantry items, is stuffed squash.
+One of the easiest meals to make, without repurchasing all of your favorite pantry items, is stuffed squash, and in this case quinoa-stuffed acorn squash.
 Grab some bulk quinoa, some veggies, Dried Italian Herb Mix and Tofurky Kielbasa, and you have yourself a solid meal!

 - 2 Cloves Garlic, Minced

 - 1 C .
 Red Bell Pepper, Diced

 - 2 Tofurky Kielbasa Links, Sliced into medallions

 - Olive Oil for Brushing

 - Preheat oven to 375ºF.
 Get a large baking dish out, and add water to the bottom of it until the water is about 1/4" tall.
 Place the squash cut-side-down into the dish and poke a couple of holes into the rinds with a fork.